Jets put Flacco, Williamson and Griffin on PUP list - WHIZ News

 Williamson, projected as a starter last year, tore up his knee in a preseason game and missed the season.
 He said last week he will be healthy for the 2020 season, which is supposed to kick off on Sept.
 13 when the Jets play Buffalo.

 Griffin is recovering from ankle surgery.
-He had five touchdown catches last season in 13 games for New York.
+He had five touchdown catches last season in 13 games for New York, and was signed to a three-year contract extension last November.

+The Jets also announced tight end Dan Brown was placed on the non-football injury list, and rookie defensive lineman Domenique Davis was waived.

+Brown had seven catches for 72 yards and a touchdown last year, his first with New York after three in Chicago and one in Baltimore.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL